For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 What is the relationship between the federal government and sanctuary cities?

-In these cities, the federal government still has jurisdiction over immigration issues.
-Sanctuary laws don’t prevent ICE agents from entering a city or apprehending undocumented immigrants.
-People living in these cities are still subject to the same immigration laws as individuals living in other places.
+Sanctuary laws don’t prevent ICE agents or other federal immigration officers from entering a city or apprehending undocumented immigrants.
+People living in these cities are still subject to the same federal immigration laws as individuals living in other places.

 The difference between sanctuary cities and non-sanctuary cities is the level of cooperation.
 Law enforcement officers in a sanctuary city will either not partner with ICE or will only assist them a little.
 In non-sanctuary cities, law enforcement usually works with ICE.